hmatejx/AoC64/README.md

 - I stumbled upon the awesome pioneering achievement of Jukka Jylänki and was deeply impressed; not only did he solve all days, he also live-streamed the achievement!
 - And lastly, the availability and maturity of the [llvm-mos](https://llvm-mos.org) compiler and the [VICE C64](http://vice-emu.sourceforge.net/) emulator made the whole thing feasible also from a workflow point of view.
 My MOS6502 assembly skills are far too limited to attempt solving anything but the simplest of the puzzles (and let's not get into the time commitment that would entail...).

-Another thing to note is also the element of nostalgia.
+Another important element was nostalgia.
 My first computer ever was a Commodore 128.
 I fondly remember using the tape drive to load and save my BASIC programs.
 I never had a floppy drive.
 And when the tape drive failed, I simply used pen and paper to "store" and "reload" my work.
 I got quite adept at re-typing the code from scratch from my notebook when starting a new coding session.

-So while the C64 is not exactly the same as the C128, the similarity of the experience still evoked some nice childhood memories and at the same time a reflection on how much things have progressed since then.
+So while the C64 is not exactly the same as the C128, the experience evoked fond childhood memories while highlighting how much computing has progressed since then.
 To be able to close the AoC journey on the C64, solving contemporary puzzles using a modern language on hardware that is very similar to my first computer ever, was an opportunity impossible to pass.

-The last thing to note in the introduction: please don't expect too much from my code.
+The last thing to note in the introduction: please don’t expect cutting-edge modern C++.
 It's been almost 20 years since I've last used C++.
 The language has evolved substantially since then and it continues to evolve.
 For example, I am browsing through discussions about the latest C++23/25/26 standards and I am struggling to understand even half of the nuance.

 ---